ehmatthes/pcc_2e/recommended_reading/recommended_reading.md

 This section recommends a few first steps, and then offers a number of recommendations depending on what you're most interested in as a programmer.
 {: .fs-6 .fw-300 }

-I am really interested to hear from readers about which resources have worked well after PCC.
-I can't possibly keep up with everything that's available at the intermediate level, so if you have some recommendations please get in touch.
-I'm [@ehmatthes](https://twitter.com/ehmatthes) on Twitter, and my email is ehmatthes at gmail.
-{: .fs-6 .fw-300 }

 - [First Steps](../first_steps/)
 - [General Python Resources](../general_python/)
 - [Data Science Resources](../data_science/)